 Students can pursue alternative loans to help finance their education.
 Securing these loans is based on previous credit history and may require a co-signer.
-All private lenders require a separate loan application, and eligibility for the loan is based on their set forth requirements.
+All private lenders require a separate loan application, and eligibility for the loan is based on their set-forth requirements.
+Students must apply directly through the lender of his or her choice.